niteshsingh29/redux-major-project/README.md

-This project is totall based on  redux concept.
+This project is totally based on  redux concept.

 Used the redux concept state management to add students data in UI.